somebirby/ZRLauncher/README.md

 This is a simple mod **launcher** for ZeroRanger made in GameMaker 1.4 *I realise now that it could easily be made into a universal GameMaker launcher... woops*
 It handles starting the game with different .win files, without need of any manual "copy, paste, rename" business.
-Compatible with Proton (not yet Deck verified, please give it a try!).
+Compatible with Proton.
 This application DOES NOT patch mods for you.

 # WARNING
 Windows Defender and other antivirus have a distrust for old Gamemaker games.
-The issue is being looked into, but for the time being, nothing can be done as far as I know.
+As a result, you may get warnings when opening / using the application.
 If you can provide information / help on this matter, please open an [issue](https://github.com/somebirby/ZRLauncher/issues)

 ## How to use